k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

-The non Fabric images - Postgres, Casandra and Neo4j - are not provided by K2view.
-Rather, use the images as published at Docker Hub.
-If you prefer hosting them also in your registry, inform K2view team about, to be configured it at the K2cloud platform.
+The non-Fabric images - Postgres, Casandra and Neo4j - are not provided by K2view.
+Instead, you should use the images as published in the Docker Hub.
+If you prefer hosting them also in your registry, inform the K2view team about it, so they can be configured in the K2cloud platform.